-You will enjoy viewing hard to find album covers and photographs, important awards, unique art, musical instruments and costumes, tour jackets, and other special items that can only be seen at The Blues Hall of Fame Museum.
+You will enjoy viewing hard-to-find album covers and photographs, important awards, unique art, musical instruments and costumes, tour jackets, and other special items that can only be seen at The Blues Foundation’s Blues Hall of Fame Museum.

-Our upstairs, Legendary Rhythm and Blues Cruise Gallery hosts traveling exhibits which rotate every four months, offering the visitor a new experience every time you walk through our front doors.
+Our upstairs, Legendary Rhythm and Blues Cruise Gallery hosts traveling exhibits that rotate every four months, offering the visitor a new experience every time you walk through our front doors.